How big is the towing industry?

 The towing industry has traditionally been one of the least digitized service sectors, but several technology trends are accelerating change.

 GPS-based dispatch has moved from luxury to expectation.
 Both dispatchers and customers now expect real-time tracking and accurate ETAs — the "Uber effect" on service expectations.
 Platforms that provide this see significantly better customer satisfaction scores.
+See the 8 critical factors for choosing towing dispatch software to know what to look for.

 SMS-based dispatch is gaining traction over app-based models.
 Requiring operators to download and maintain an app creates friction; platforms that dispatch via text message with mobile web links report faster operator onboarding and higher adoption rates.